mattermost/mattermost-handbook/contributors/join-us/recruiting.md

 ## Reference Checks and Offer Stage

 Candidates will receive a verbal offer to join Mattermost.
 Upon verbal acceptance, the hiring team will send the contract paperwork to the new candidate.
 Offer letters will be signed internally first, with the [CAO](The stages are as follows: [CAO to initial](https://handbook.mattermost.com/operations/operations/company-processes/company-agreements#who-are-contract-accountability-owners-caos) as the first signer.
-The to-be-new staff member will be the 3rd and final signer.
+The to-be-new staff member will be the third and final signer.

 Reference checks are typically done through [SkillSurvey](https://www.skillsurvey.com/reference-checking-solution/) or a Hiring Manager may decide to conduct references on their own.
 Candidates will be informed of reference type ahead of providing references.
 All contracts are contingent on the successful and satisfactory completion of reference checks.

 ### General Benefits

-1. Flexible Hours
+**Flexible Hours**

-Results matter more far more than hours in an office.
+Results matter far more than hours in an office.
 Your time at Mattermost is flexible.
 Go see the dentist, visit a friend, walk your dog – no need to ask permission.

 If there’s something urgent going on at work, just let [teammates know your status](https://handbook.mattermost.com/operations/workplace/people/working-at-mattermost/paid-time-off#where-to-go-to-see-whos-out).

 For most roles, we require the ability to join meetings between 8am and 1pm California time.
 The exception is people who are dedicated to support in other timezones, or team members that don’t need to be in real-time discussions.

-2. Paid Time Off & Holidays
+**Paid Time Off and Holidays**

 Just as flexible as our working hours, learn about our [paid time off and holidays policy and process](https://handbook.mattermost.com/operations/workplace/people/working-at-mattermost/paid-time-off).

-3. Home Office benefits
+**Home Office Benefits**

 Staff have full control of their own space.
 We offer a [guideline on home office purchases](https://handbook.mattermost.com/company/how-to-guides-for-staff/how-to-spend-company-money#home-office-guidelines).

 We understand that working from home every day may not be practical for every individual.
 We will reimburse staff for [flexible office space](https://handbook.mattermost.com/company/how-to-guides-for-staff/how-to-spend-company-money#other-expenses).

-4. Mobile and Home Internet
+**Mobile and Home Internet**

 We also will reimburse a portion of team member's [monthly mobile device subscriptions](https://handbook.mattermost.com/company/how-to-guides-for-staff/how-to-spend-company-money#mobile-device-policy) and [home internet cost](https://handbook.mattermost.com/company/how-to-guides-for-staff/how-to-spend-company-money#other-expenses).

-5. Professional Development
+**Professional Development**

 We want to enable staff to do the best work of their careers at Mattermost.
 In addition to [360-style performance reviews](https://handbook.mattermost.com/operations/workplace/people/performance-reviews-50) and transparent career and role leveling, Mattermost team members can also receive a reimbursement up to $500 USD for [professional development](https://handbook.mattermost.com/company/how-to-guides-for-staff/how-to-spend-company-money#other-expenses) annually.

-6. Additional employee benefits
+**Additional employee benefits**

 Mattermost uses professional employment organizations and are able to offer additional benefits to employees based in: [US](https://docs.mattermost.com/process/benefits-us.html), [Canada](https://docs.mattermost.com/process/benefits-canada.html), UK, Germany and India (to be updated).

 #### Frequently Asked Questions